Skip to content

 The Relationship Between Channels and mutex/condition_variable

-Now that we have implemented and used channels, let's answer a question you may have been wanting to ask for a while: what exactly is under the hood of a channel?
+Now that we have implemented and used channels, let's answer a question you may have wanted to ask for a while: what exactly is at the bottom of a channel?

-The answer is simple: the underlying implementation of a channel is just mutex + condition_variable + queue.
+The answer is simple: the bottom of a channel is just mutex + condition_variable + queue.
 There is no magic.

-In our BufferedChannel, mutex_ protects the buffer_ queue, while not_full_cv_ and not_empty_cv_ notify "there is a free slot" and "there is data available," respectively.
-This is completely consistent with the producer-consumer pattern discussed in ch02.
-UnbufferedChannel is slightly more complex, but the core is still mutex + condition_variable; the only difference is that the transfer model changes from "put into a queue" to "direct handoff."
+In our BufferedChannel, mtx_ protects the buffer_ queue, and not_full_ and not_empty_ notify "slot available" and "data available" respectively.
+This is exactly the same as the producer-consumer pattern discussed in ch02.
+UnbufferedChannel is slightly more complex, but the core is still mutex + condition_variable, only the transmission model changes from "put in queue" to "direct handoff".

 The answer is abstraction level. mutex and condition_variable are low-level primitives, while channels are high-level abstractions.
-Low-level primitives are flexible but error-prone—you need to manually manage lock acquisition and release, condition variable waiting and notification, and state checking and protection.
-High-level abstractions restrict your freedom but guarantee correctness—the interface design of a channel ensures you won't forget to unlock, won't forget to notify, and won't get the wait condition wrong.
+Low-level primitives are flexible but error-prone—you need to manage lock acquisition and release, condition variable waiting and notification, and state checking and protection yourself.
+High-level abstractions limit your freedom but guarantee correctness—the channel interface design ensures you won't forget to unlock, won't forget to notify, and won't write the wrong wait condition.

 Selection Guide

-When should you use channels, and when should you use mutex/condition_variable directly?
-Honestly, there is no standard answer to this question, but there is a rough rule of thumb you can follow.
+When to use channels, and when to use mutex/condition_variable directly?
+Honestly, there is no standard answer to this question, but there is a rough criterion you can refer to.

-If your concurrency model is essentially "data flowing between producers and consumers"—such as pipelines, work queues, event dispatching, or log collection—then the semantics of a channel (send, receive, close) perfectly match these scenarios.
-Additionally, when your system requires a large number of concurrent entities (goroutines/threads) and their interactions are primarily point-to-point message passing, channels are more suitable than locks.
+If your concurrency model is essentially "data flowing between producers and consumers"—such as pipelines, work queues, event dispatch, log collection—then the semantics of channel (send, receive, close) match these scenarios perfectly.
+Additionally, when your system needs a large number of concurrent entities (goroutines/threads) and their interaction is mainly point-to-point message passing, channels are more suitable than locks.

-Conversely, if what you are protecting is a small piece of shared data, rather than "passing data between entities"—such as a shared counter, a cache table, or a configuration object—then using a channel becomes clumsy.
-Creating a channel, a handler thread, and an entire message protocol just to update a counter is completely not worth the effort.
-Furthermore, when you need very fine-grained performance control (such as on a hot path), using atomic operations or a spinlock directly may have much lower overhead than a channel.
+Conversely, if what you need to protect is a small piece of shared data, rather than "passing data between entities"—such as a shared counter, a cache table, a configuration object—using a channel is clumsy.
+To update a counter, you would have to create a channel, a handler thread, and a set of message protocols, which is completely not worth the gain.
+Also, when you need very fine-grained performance control (e.g., on a hot path), using atomics or spinlocks directly may have much lower overhead than channels.

-A practical rule of thumb: if you find yourself using a channel to simulate a lock (for example, using a channel to serialize access to a resource), you should just use a lock directly.
-Channels solve the problem of "data flowing between entities," not the problem of "protecting shared state."
-Only by using the right tool will your code stay clean.
+A practical rule of thumb: if you find yourself using a channel to simulate a lock (e.g., using a channel to serialize access to a resource), you should just use a lock.
+Channels solve the problem of "data flowing between entities," not "protecting shared state."
+With the right tool, the code will be clean.

 The CSP Ecosystem in C++

-Although the C++ standard library does not include channels, there are some mature libraries in the community that provide similar functionality:
+Although there is no channel in the C++ standard library, there are some mature libraries in the community that provide similar functionality:

-If you need channels in a serious project, we recommend prioritizing Boost.Asio's experimental channels or a wrapper around moodycamel, rather than implementing them from scratch as we did here—our implementation focuses on educational purposes, and there is still much room for optimization regarding performance and fairness under high concurrency.
+If you need channels in a serious project, it is recommended to prioritize Boost.Asio's experimental channel or a wrapper based on moodycamel, rather than implementing from scratch like we did—our implementation focuses on educational purposes, and there is still a lot of room for optimization in terms of performance and fairness in high-concurrency scenarios.

-In this article, we started from the theory of CSP and understood its core differences from the Actor model—anonymous channels versus identified Actors, synchronous communication versus asynchronous communication, and algebraic composition versus message protocols.
-We then used C++ to implement a complete channel class, including both unbuffered and buffered modes, close semantics, try_send/try_receive, and a simplified version of select.
-Finally, we demonstrated how to use channels through two practical examples—producer-consumer and pipelines—and discussed the selection criteria between channels and mutex/condition_variable.
+In this article, starting from the theory of CSP, we learned about its core differences from the Actor model—anonymous channels vs. stateful Actors, synchronous communication vs. asynchronous communication, algebraic composition vs. message protocols.
+We then implemented a complete channel class in C++, including unbuffered and buffered modes, close semantics, try_send/try_receive, and a simplified version of select.
+Finally, through two practical cases of producer-consumer and pipeline, we demonstrated the use of channels and discussed the selection criteria between channels and mutex/condition_variable.

-With this, the two articles of ch07 come to a close.
+This concludes the two articles on ch07.
 We spent two articles exploring the "don't share memory" concurrency paradigm—the Actor model and the CSP model.
-Both pursue the same goal: eliminating the complexity brought by shared state, but they take different paths.
-Actors use identity and mailboxes to decouple, while CSP uses anonymous channels to decouple.
-In practical engineering, these two models are often used in a mixed fashion—for example, within an Actor system, communication between Actors might be implemented through channels.
+They both pursue the same goal: eliminating the complexity brought by shared state, but they take different paths.
+Actor uses identity and mailboxes to decouple, CSP uses anonymous channels to decouple.
+In actual engineering, these two models are often mixed—for example, within an Actor system, communication between Actors might be implemented through channels.

-In the next article, we will enter the final major topic of Volume 5: debugging, testing, and performance optimization—when your concurrent program has problems, how do you locate and fix them?
-From theory to practice, from implementation to troubleshooting, this completes the loop of our entire concurrency journey.
+In the next article, we will enter the last major topic of Volume 5: debugging, testing, and performance optimization—when your concurrent program has problems, how to locate and fix them.
+From theory to practice, from implementation to troubleshooting, this is the closed loop of our entire concurrency journey.

 References